-How to Stay Mentally and Physically Healthy During Winter
+How to Maintain Your Mental and Physical Health During the Winter

 We made it through the holidays and winter is well underway.
 Much of the county has struggled with brutally cold, wind, and snow this winter.
-We still have a ways to go to get through this winter.
+We still have to find ways to get through this winter.

 Maintain Mental and Physical Health During Winter